 What we found out through our own Expressive Arts experience was that with the Yohaku Art Collective we want to support individuals, groups, and communities in the processes of inquiry and transformation through art-making and that we believe art can nurture and sustain people on their emerging journey towards change.

-It has been two years since we took our first step at the Yohaku Art Collective.
-In these two years, we have organized multiple workshops and events using the method of Expressive Arts.
+It has been three years since we took our first step at the Yohaku Art Collective.
+In these three years, we have organized multiple workshops and events using the method of expressive arts.
 All of it in the playful spirit of being open, curious, and receptive to what the arts can bring into our lives.

-Dr. Joanna Wróblewska is a visual artist and an Expressive Arts practitioner.
-She has lived in several countries and currently resides in Germany.
+Dr. Joanna Wróblewska is a visual artist and an expressive arts therapist.
+She has lived in several countries and currently resides in Belgium.
 Joanna is deeply fascinated by East Asian philosophical concepts and traditional practices.
 She truly enjoys working in cross-cultural settings using her professional interdisciplinary expertise.
-In June 2020, she obtained an MA degree in Expressive Arts Therapy with a Minor in Psychology.

-Ineke Hulselmans has been working as a changemaker, organizational coach and facilitator of collaborative processes ever since she graduated with a Master in Political Science.
-Now Ineke is finishing her master thesis in Expressive Arts Therapy.
+Ineke Hulselmans has been working as a changemaker, organizational coach and facilitator of collaborative processes ever since she graduated with an MA in Political Science.
+Now, Ineke is finishing her master thesis in Expressive Arts Therapy.
 Art enriches her facilitation and coaching practice.
 It allows her to create a space for questioning, exploration, and emergence.
-She works with Expressive Arts in a variety of settings, from starting entrepreneurs to artists, therapists and researchers.